ca1vinat3/BLOCKCHAIN-RUSH/README.md

 like transaction validation and network congestion, offering a fun and accessible way to learn about blockchain concepts through play.

-Calvin Nathan Lichungu
+Calvin Nathan Lichungu (Game Developer/Designer)
-Peter Maina Kariuki
+Peter Maina Kariuki (Graphic artist)